Our guide for independent travellers to Lake Issyk-Kul

 Friday Day 02: Day and overnight in Cholpon-Ata.

-Saturday Day 03: Cholpon-Ata to Karakol for two nights.
+Saturday Day 03: Travel from Cholpon-Ata to Karakol for two nights.
 This afternoon explore the town and make any preparations for your hike.

 Sunday Day 04: Early morning Sunday animal market.
 After visiting the market, continue to Jeti Oguz.